What to know

-Removing an oil tank is a very unique activity and the company you choose to remove it is more important than you realize.
+Removing an oil tank is a very unique activity and the company you choose to remove the tank is more important than you realize.
 The internet allows you to research why an oil tank is an issue and the risk associated with a tank leaking.
 But to be fair you searching the internet does not make you a tank expert.